Lyondell Houston refinery shuts large crude unit due to extreme cold -sources

-HOUSTON, Dec 23 (Reuters) - LyondellBasell Industries LYB.N shut the large crude distillation unit (CDU) and two hydrotreaters on Friday at its 263,776 barrel-per-day (bpd) Houston refinery because of extreme cold, sources familiar with plant operations said.
+Dec 23 (Reuters) - LyondellBasell Industries LYB.N shut the large crude distillation unit (CDU) and two hydrotreaters on Friday at its 263,776-barrel-per-day (bpd) Houston refinery because of extreme cold, sources familiar with plant operations said.

 The 147,000-bpd 537 heavy oil CDU and the 634 and 637 cat feed hydrotreaters were shut as a winter storm affecting much of the United States moved across the U.S. Gulf Coast, the sources said.